romshark/Go-1-2-Proposal---Immutability/README.md

 ----

 ### 2.5.
 Immutable Variables
-Immutable variables are declared using the `const` qualifier and guarantee to not be mutated within any context.
+Immutable types can be used to declare immutable variables.

 ```go
 type Object struct {